StrangeBeeCorp/docs/docs/thehive/configuration/pekko.md

 In this configuration:

-- `remote.artery.canonical.hostname` should be set to the hostname or IP address of the node.
+- `remote.artery.canonical.hostname` should be set to the host name or IP address of the node.
 - `cluster.seed-nodes` should contain the same list of Pekko nodes, ensuring consistency across all nodes.

 !!!
 Example "Configuration of a cluster with three nodes"